clpetrie/OLDnuclear/README.md

 # nuclear
-Here are some notes on how to do some stuff.
+Here are some notes on how to use git.

 git clone https://github.com/clpetrie/nuclear
 clone the archive